klifanova/program-for-intership/README.md

 * Maven 4.0.0
 * Git

-## How to run
+##How to run

-Input data to the console:

-`fileName date reportDataType`
+1) `cd../courses-for-students`

+2) `mvn clean install` - command to build application

+3) `java -jar target/courses-for-students-1.0-SNAPSHOT.jar  <fileName> <date> <reportDataType>` - command to run application
+4) `mvn test` - command to test application

+Parameters, which we need to use:

+`fileName` - the file name

+`date` - the specific date for which report will be generated

+`reportDataType` - the form of report data (full/short)

-An example of input data:
+An example of report data:

-`src/main/resources/students-data.json 2022-04-05T10:00:00.00Z full`
+`java -jar target/courses-for-students-1.0-SNAPSHOT.jar  src/main/resources/students-data.json 2022-04-05T10:00:00.00Z full`